 Pancreatic cancer is considered stage IV if it has spread to distant locations in the body, such as the liver, lungs, or adjacent organs including the stomach, spleen, and/or the bowel.
 Sometimes it can only be determined that a pancreatic cancer is in stage IV once surgery is completed.1

 Stage IV Pancreatic Cancer is Broadly Divided into Two Groups:

 - Stage IVA pancreatic cancer is locally confined, but involves adjacent organs or blood vessels, thereby hindering surgical removal.
 Stage IVA pancreatic cancer is also referred to as localized or locally advanced.

+- Stage IVB pancreatic cancer has spread to distant organs, most commonly the liver.
+Stage IVB pancreatic cancer is also called metastatic.
 The goal of treatment for patients with localized IVA disease is to induce a remission, or a disease-free period that may last months or years.
 Management of patients with Stage IVB disease is often aimed at controlling symptoms and pain from the cancer.

 Treatment of Localized Stage IVA Pancreatic Cancer